Supermom Surprise: Diane Camacho

-She's a divorced single mother from Angleton, but that's not what defines Diane Camacho.
+She's a mother from Angleton, but that's not what defines Diane Camacho.

 She raised two children who are both in law enforcement.
 She worked three jobs, mostly in fast food restaurants, to keep food on the table and a roof over her children's heads.